CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: CHAOS Challenge

 \subsection{Challenge Setup and Distribution of the Data}

 Both CT and MRI datasets were divided into 20 sets for training and 20 sets for testing.
 When dividing the sets into training and testing, attention was paid to the fact that the cases in both sets contain similar features (resolution, slice thickness, age of patients) as stratification criteria.
-Typically, training data is presented with ground truth labels, while testing data only contains original images.
-To provide sufficient data that contains enough variability, the datasets in the training data were selected to represent all the difficulties that are observed on the whole database, \emre{such as varying Hounsfield range and non-homogeneous parenchyma texture of liver due to the injection of contrast media in CT images, sudden changes in planar view and effect of bias field in MR images.}
+We presented \lk{to the CHAOS participants} training data with ground truth labels, \lk{and} test data \lk{containing only the} original images.
+To provide sufficient data that contains enough variability, the datasets in the training data were selected to represent all the difficulties that are observed on the whole database, such as varying Hounsfield range and non-homogeneous parenchyma texture of \emre{the} liver due to the injection of contrast media in CT images, sudden changes in planar view, and the effect of bias field in MR images.

-The images are distributed as DICOM files to present the data in its original form.
+The images \lk{were} distributed as DICOM files to present the data in its original form.
 The only modification was removing patient-related information for anonymization.
-The ground truths are also presented as image series to match the original format.
-CHAOS data can be accessed with its DOI number via zenodo.org webpage under CC-BY-SA 4.0 license \citep{Kavur2019}.
+The \emre{ground truth} \lk{was} also presented as image series to match the original format.
+CHAOS data can be accessed with its DOI number via the zenodo.org webpage under CC-BY-SA 4.0 license \citep{Kavur2019}.
 One of the important aims of the challenges is to provide data for long-term academic studies.
-We expect that this data will be used not only for the CHAOS challenge but also for other scientific studies such as cross-modality works or medical image synthesis from different modalities.
+We expect that this data will be used not only for the CHAOS challenge but also for other scientific studies such as cross-modality work or medical image synthesis from different modalities.